Acromic/Amazon_Vine_Analysis/README.md

 ## Summary

 Based on the data and analysis i couldn't conclude bias of the 5 star reviews based on the percentages.
-Additinal analysis can be ran on another product to see how the Vine program fares compared to video games.
+Additional analysis can be ran on another product to see how the Vine program fares compared to video games.